space-physics/glowaurora/Quickstart.rst

 High-energy aurora example
 --------------------------
 1. change the name of hexexample.driver to hexexample.f
-2. edit the glow.h file:
+2. edit the glow.h file

     a)  comment out the standard parameters
     b)  comment in the high-energy parameters